Hua Guofeng: Legacy

 The ousting of Hua was significant in at least two respects.
 First, it demonstrated the unimportance of official titles in the Chinese Communist Party during the late 1970s and early 1980s.
 Despite being the official leader of the party, the state, and the army, Hua was unable to defeat a leadership challenge by Deng Xiaoping.
 Secondly, Hua's ousting reflected a change of policies which were initiated by Deng Xiaoping according to which disgraced party members would merely be stripped of their positions, they would not be jailed or physically harmed.

+On 20 February 2021, a symposium to commemorate the 100th birth anniversary of Hua was held, attended by Politburo Standing Committee members Wang Huning and Han Zheng.
+Wang gave a speech, where he said:We commemorate Comrade Hua Guofeng to learn his political character of being firm and loyal to the Party, his deep conviction of sticking to his original mission and caring for the people, his fine style of being practical and realistic, and his noble quality of being open and honest and self-disciplined.
+In the new journey of building a modern socialist country, we must adhere to Xi Jinping Thought of Socialism with Chinese Characteristics for a New Era as a guide…unite closely around the Party Central Committee with Comrade Xi Jinping at the core, overcome difficulties, pioneer and innovate, dare to fight and be good at fighting, and strive to create new performance worthy of the times, the people and our forefathers, so as to celebrate the 100th anniversary of the founding of the CCP with outstanding achievements.

 Family

 Hua married Han Zhijun in January 1949.
 They had four children, all of whom are surnamed "Su" (苏), in accordance with Hua's birth name.
 Their first son, Su Hua, is a retired Air Force officer.
 Their second son, Su Bin, is a retired army officer.
 Their older daughter, Su Ling, is a party and union official at the Civil Aviation Administration of China.
 Their younger daughter, Su Li, works for the State Council.